 Wouldn’t these look really cool as the decorations for your food table?
 Just lay down a white table cloth and string these along the front.

-How to Make Fourth of July Hair Clip
+DIY Fourth of July Hair Clip Made from Pony Beads

 Why not use these discs to give the kids some accessories too?
 One idea was to create a hair clip.

-Just hot glue one of your disks onto a hair clip for this cute look.
+- Hot glue the patriotic disk onto a hair clip for this cute look.

 More 4th of July Crafts from Kids Activities Blog